Vehicle History Checks

 If you have left the plates on a vehicle you sold, you may complete a Lost, Stolen or Mutilated License Plate Affidavit (VP 202).
-This must be notarized or signed in person at the DMV.

 You must provide a properly signed-off title to the buyer in private party sales, family sales or gifts.
 Any loan or other lien must be satisfied first.

 - If the title says 'person 1' AND 'person 2', both parties must sign it.